 Biography

-British-American Mezzo-Soprano Louisa Stuart-Smith is currently studying at the Guildhall School of Music and Drama for the Artist Diploma in Vocal Performance under the tutelage of Professor Yvonne Kenny.
-Louisa is grateful to be a Sidney Perry Foundation Scholar and to be generously supported by the Worshipful Company of Chartered Surveyors and the Josephine Baker Trust.
-She recently graduated from the MPerf in Vocal Performance at GSMD with Distinction, during which she held a Guildhall School Trust Scholarship.
+Louisa is currently studying at the Guildhall School of Music and Drama for the Artist Diploma in Vocal Performance under the tutelage of Professor Yvonne Kenny.
+Louisa is grateful to be a Sidney Perry Foundation Scholar and to be generously supported by the Worshipful Company of Chartered Surveyors.
+She graduated from the MPerf in Vocal Performance at GSMD with Distinction, during which she held a Guildhall School Trust Scholarship.

 Other operetta and acting roles have included Little Buttercup in H.M.S.
 Pinafore (Minack Theatre, 2021), Tessa in The Gondoliers (2022), Peep-Bo in The Mikado (2019), Joan in Saint Joan (ADC Theatre 2019), Mother in Machinal (2019), and Voltore in Volpone (2019), as well as performing regularly in comedy sketch shows with the Cambridge Footlights.
 Musical theatre roles include Sally Bowles in Cabaret (2018), Ado Annie in Oklahoma!
 (2017) and Eponine in Les Miserables (2015).

 Louisa is enthusiastic about performing new works and premiered American composer Mateo Lincoln’s song cycle The World is Too Much With Us in 2021.
-Recently, she performed a selection of works by Cheryl Frances-Hoad at Milton Court Concert Hall, following collaboration with the composer.
+Recently, she performed a selection of works by Cheryl Frances-Hoad at Milton Court Concert Hall, following collaboration with the composer and she covered the solo Mezzo-Soprano for the world premiere of Ben Pease-Barton’s Holme in the Barbican Concert Hall.
+In April, she will sing the role of the Crow in Danyal Dhondy’s contemporary oratorio, The Conference of the Birds, at Leighton House with Cantata Dramatica.

 In addition to her career as an opera singer, Louisa holds BA and MPhil degrees in History of Art from the University of Cambridge, and is a keen runner and a linguist.